yovisto/wlo-classification/README.md

 sh runPrediction.sh "Der Satz des Pythagoras lautet: a^2 + b^2 = c^2."
 ```

 The result is a list of tuples of a score and its corresponding class name (name of discipline).
-Only the top three items are retrieved in descending order.
+Only the top three items are retrieved, in descending order.